glitchdotcom/Pupdates-CMS/README.md

 Sure!
 This simple demo shows a custom "circular progress indicator".
 Click the `Show` button to see it.
 You might want to make it bigger.
 Let's change it!

-1) If you didn't already, remix this project
+1. If you didn't already, remix this project
-2) Click `Show` to open the app on a new tab
+1. Click `Show` to open the app on a new tab
-3) Go to the file `frontend/index.js`
+1. Go to the file `frontend/index.js`
-4) At line 8, change the size parameter to 400.
+1. At line 8, change the size parameter to 400.

 Here you go!
 You should now see a bigger indicator in the app tab.

 ## I don't like Material UI, can I remove it?

 Of course you can!
+Just remove all references to it in the code and in package.json, and get rid of the components that use it.

+1. Remove the files `circular-indicator.js` and `circular-indicator.less`
+1. Remove lines 4 and 9 in `index.js`
+1. Remove line 4 in `index.html` (this is the default Material UI font)
+1. Finally, remove the lines 10 and 11 from `package.json` to uninstall it.

+Here you go :)

 ## How does it work?